 On the inside, the Hemispheres has an internal media pocket, two mesh drop-in pockets, and another chest pocket opposite the outer one.
 The small media pocket includes a tiny opening for headphone cords, and I found it was a great place for a ski pass or credit card but too small for my iPhone.
 The internal chest pocket is a good spot to store a GPS device, radio, or other electronics, while the drop-in pockets worked well for stowing goggles and skins.
 As touched on previously, I tend to run warm, so I would often ditch my gloves first and shove them in these mesh pockets, as well.
 With all this organization, I didn’t have any trouble finding a dedicated spot for every piece of gear that I would need to access later.

 A large size in the Hemispheres Jacket fit me well overall, but I found the shoulders and waist were a bit narrow.
 However, this was also the case with my Ascendant and Ferrosi hoodies, so I chalk this up to my body type not being an ideal shape for OR gear.
-As far as the rest of the Hemispheres goes, the arms and pit areas are a little baggier to accommodate layers and allow for increased mobility, which was helpful as I added and removed midlayers depending on the conditions.
-The elastic sections similarly allowed plenty of flexibility as I transitioned, dug data pits to evaluate snow pack, and retrieved gear from my car’s roof box.
-I also found the Hemispheres’ length (31.5 inches) was ideal for me: it kept snow from creeping under the jacket but still prevented the shell from riding up when I was wearing a pack.
+As far as the rest of the Hemispheres goes, the arms and pit areas are a little baggier to accommodate layers and allow for increased mobility, which was helpful as I added and removed my midlayer depending on the conditions.
+The elastic sections similarly allowed plenty of flexibility as I transitioned, dug data pits to evaluate snowpack, and retrieved gear from my car’s roof box.
+I also found the Hemispheres’ length (32.75 in.) was ideal for me: it kept snow from creeping under the jacket and prevented the shell from riding up when I was wearing a pack.